Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 - Tap the pin icon next to the map.

-- Review the list of nearby mobile jobs (sorted by distance), then open a job to view its details or start navigation.
+- Review the list of nearby bookings (sorted by distance), then open a booking to view its details or start navigation.

 Common real-world uses